If you’re posting to Cyprus, or considering a Cyprus posting, lucky you! You’ll likely have lots of questions, which we hope to answer below.

 Don’t want to use your UK mobile while in Cyprus?
 Contact your network provider to arrange disconnection prior to arrival.

-You’ll also be entitled to a set-top box that enables access to various TV and radio channels.
-To obtain the box and viewing card, visit one of the BFBS DTH offices.
+BFBS delivers TV in Cyprus.
+You’ll be entitled to a set-top box that enables access to various TV and radio channels.
+You can also record using your BFBS box and access the BFBS online player, which has more channels.
+To obtain the box and viewing card, visit one of the BFBS offices.

 Remember to take your military ID with you.
 To receive the BFBS TV service you’ll need to sign a contract with BFBS and renew your licence annually.
 The BFBS TV and radio services are FREE – you do not need a TV licence.
-For more information, click here.

 BFBS offers two radio channels in Cyprus.
 BFBS Cyprus is the live and local service with contemporary music, BFC local news and features.